Italy's PD opens door to possible 5-Star government, sets conditions

 Nicola Zingaretti, the head of the center-left Democratic Party (PD), said he wanted to explore the possibility of sharing power with 5-Star for the final three years of the legislature.
 If this bid failed, snap elections should be held, he said.

-Italian President Sergio Mattarella is due to start two days of talks with various party leaders later on Wednesday to seek a way out of a political crisis triggered by the resignation of Prime Minister Giuseppe Conte.
+Seeking to find a way out of a political crisis triggered by the resignation of Prime Minister Giuseppe Conte, President Sergio Mattarella kicked off two days of consultations with various party leaders.

 Conte had overseen a coalition compromising 5-Star and the far-right League, led by Interior Minister Matteo Salvini, who decided to collapse the alliance and push for early elections, hoping to cash in on his surging popularity in the polls.